preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-users-bp/index.rst

 The main authentication settings are available when setting up user types.
 It's done on tenant level.
 See this page for more information: :doc:`User types </admin-settings/tenant-settings/user-management/user-types/index>`

 Here you can select default login screen and if anonymous access should be possible for Omnia users in this business profile.
+This option is available in Omnia 7.5 and later.

 .. image:: authentication-users-bp.png